EnteSuessSauer/HypeStats/README.md

 1. Download and install JavaFX SDK from [openjfx.io](https://openjfx.io/)
 2. Set the JAVAFX_HOME environment variable to the JavaFX SDK location
+   - Windows: `set JAVAFX_HOME=C:\path\to\javafx-sdk`
+   - Mac/Linux: `export JAVAFX_HOME=/path/to/javafx-sdk`
 3. Run the launcher again

 #### Maven Issues

 If Maven fails to build the project:
 1. Make sure you have Java 17 or higher installed
+   - Windows: Check your Java version with `java -version`
+   - Make sure JAVA_HOME is correctly set: `echo %JAVA_HOME%`
 2. Check your internet connection for downloading dependencies
 3. If you're behind a proxy, configure Maven's settings.xml
+4. On Windows, the launcher will automatically search for Maven in common installation directories

 ### Development